smartclean/smartclean.github.io/docs/integrations.md

 _Integrations allow you to set up access to data and events from our platform in a standard way._

 ## Integration mechanisms supported
-1. Receive data and events from our platform on your web service.
+1. Push Based - Receive data and events from our platform on your service host over https.
 2. Query certain information from our platform by making web requests.
-3. Query data and events from an SQL database.
+3. Query data and events from an SQL database hosted in a dedicated manner for your projects.
 4. Query data from our platform by using our SDK for certain programming languages.

-[comment]: <> (Should create a sub page for each of these options ? )

 ### 1. For receiving data and events from our platform on a web service.